Mohammed-Awadallah/advanced-js-reading-notes/Reading06.md

 Middleware functions are functions that have access to the request object (req), the response object (res), and the next middleware function in the application's request-response cycle.
 These functions are used to modify req and res objects for tasks like parsing request bodies, adding response headers"

 ### Document the following Vocabulary Terms :
-* Router Middleware :  >The term is composed of 2 words router and middleware.
+* Router Middleware :
+ >The term is composed of 2 words router and middleware.
 Middleware.
 It is a piece of code that comes in the middle of request and response .
 It kind of hijacks your request so that you can do anything that you want with your request or response eg: Modify the data or call the next middleware"

-* Dynamic Module Loading : >a mechanism by which a computer program can, at run time, load a library (or other binary) into memory, retrieve the addresses of functions and variables contained in the library, execute those functions or access those variables, and unload the library from memory"
+* Dynamic Module Loading :
+ >a mechanism by which a computer program can, at run time, load a library (or other binary) into memory, retrieve the addresses of functions and variables contained in the library, execute those functions or access those variables, and unload the library from memory"

-* Singleton Pattern : >an object which can only be instantiated one time.
+* Singleton Pattern :
+ >an object which can only be instantiated one time.
 Repeated calls to its constructor return the same instance and in this way one can ensure that they don't accidentally create, say, two Users in a single User application"

-* CRUD -> REST Method Matches : >REST is an architectural system centered around resources and hypermedia, via HTTP protocols.
+* CRUD -> REST Method Matches :
+ >REST is an architectural system centered around resources and hypermedia, via HTTP protocols.
 CRUD is a cycle meant for maintaining permanent records in a database setting.
 CRUD principles are mapped to REST commands to comply with the goals of RESTful architecture."

-* Mock Testing : "functions allow you to test the links between code by erasing the actual implementation of a function, capturing calls to the function (and the parameters passed in those calls), capturing instances of constructor functions when instantiated with new , and allowing test-time configuration of return values"
+* Mock Testing :

+ >functions allow you to test the links between code by erasing the actual implementation of a function, capturing calls to the function (and the parameters passed in those calls), capturing instances of constructor functions when instantiated with new , and allowing test-time configuration of return values"

 ### Preview :